 And away we go.

 I wrote about this already earlier in the spring and you can read the whole piece here.
-I’ve updated those numbers slightly (which I spoke about in May), and here are the updated numbers for this class:
+I’ve updated those numbers slightly (which I spoke about in this space in May), and here are the updated numbers for this class:

 Miami Hurricanes 2019 Class Numbers (updated)